radareorg/radare2/doc/snap.md

 To find information about this snap package, run `snap info radare2`.
 See the section below on this.

+To review the snap build reciepe this can be found in [this separate repository](https://github.com/radareorg/radare2-snap).

 Installing radare2
 -----------------
 This command installs the `radare2` snap package using the _classic_ security confinement type.
 The _classic_ security confinement disables some restrictions that are applied to typical snap packages. _classic_ makes a package to work similar to APT and RPM packages.